shorumi/shoe-store/README.md

 - Implement a **Redis** cache to cache the JSON API endpoints.
 - Improve the Inventory Alert rules and email the store owner when the inventory is low.
 - Implement filters to the JSON API endpoints.
+- Explain queries and add indexes to improve the performance of the queries if needed.